 In scenarios where cosmic heating is relatively mild, the low-frequency array of SKA Phase 1 exhibits sufficient capabilities to constrain both the mass of dark matter particles and gas temperature effectively.
 However, in cases where cosmic heating is more substantial, the utilization of multiple background radio sources during SKA Phase 2 will enable robust detection capabilities.

 The 21-cm forest presents a promising avenue for constraining dark matter in redshift ranges beyond the reach of other observational methods.
 Additionally, by measuring the level of heating, the 21-cm forest provides insights into the spectral properties of the earliest galaxies and black holes, shedding light on the nature of the universe's first luminous objects.
-Harnessing the potential of the 21-cm forest probe is vital for advancing our understanding of the and delving into the mysteries surrounding dark matter and the first galaxies.
+Harnessing the potential of the 21-cm forest probe is vital for advancing our understanding of the early universe and delving into the mysteries surrounding dark matter and the first galaxies.

 As the application of the 21-cm forest probe hinges on observations of high-redshift background radio sources, the next steps involve identifying more radio-bright sources during the cosmic dawn (such as radio-loud quasars and gamma-ray burst afterglows) that can be further explored in the era of SKA.